How parental leave entitlements can be used in New Zealand

 Parental leave entitlements in New Zealand can be complex — but they’re also flexible when you understand the options.
 Whether you’re a parent planning time at home or an employer supporting someone through this transition, it’s important to understand how the various forms of leave can be used.

-For a full overview of what entitlements are available and who qualifies, we have separate guides for parents and employers.
+For a comprehensive overview of the available entitlements and their eligibility criteria, we have separate guides for parents and employers.

 Primary carer leave